christung16/terraform-mso-aci/README.md

 ## Use Case Description

-Update 20210607: Add One-arm-firewall using PBR including physical port configuration.
+Update 20210607: Add One-arm-firewall using Service Graph and PBR including physical port configuration.

 In this repository, it shows more than 40 ACI/MSO resources: